User Interview Questions – How a Focus On Storytelling Can Solve OUR Pain Points

 Our customers’ needs lie in their stories: the conflict set up by the characters, settings, and plots of their lived experiences.Find where your customer’s conflict and your product intersect, and you have found your target demographic.
 Click To Tweet

-Want more guidance on customer discovery interviews/user interview questions?
+Want more guidance on customer discovery interviews?
 Curious about other innovation techniques?
-Visit our Innovation Resources page!
+Kromatic is now enrolling cohorts in our online interactive programs.